codefoster/codefoster.com/source/_drafts/Data-Presentation.md

 [![](http://codefoster.blob.core.windows.net/site/image/e245ee734494425bae4efa25d6749a94/datapresentation_02_1.png "Screenshot (36)")](http://{fix}/image.axd?picture=Windows-Live-Writer/2d63a4248098/2330835B/Screenshot-36.png)

-You could copy the music app that utilizes _hero images_ &ndash; larger than average images that communicate a sense of feature or significance. &lt;disclaimer&gt;Please ignore that Justin Bieber appears to be in my _now playing_ section.
-I can assure you that&rsquo;s not the case&lt;/disclaimer&gt;
+You could copy the music app that utilizes _hero images_ &ndash; larger than average images that communicate a sense of feature or significance. <disclaimer>Please ignore that Justin Bieber appears to be in my _now playing_ section.
+I can assure you that&rsquo;s not the case</disclaimer>

 [![](http://codefoster.blob.core.windows.net/site/image/75fd3ed222e44941a7d1294053c35dcf/datapresentation_03_1.png "Screenshot (27)")](http://{fix}/image.axd?picture=Windows-Live-Writer/2d63a4248098/08C06A77/Screenshot-27.png)